Bringing nutrition education to life in the classroom.

-Every year, BC Dairy awards teachers with Mini Food Grants of $50-$150 to purchase food for enhancing nutrition education efforts in the classroom.
+Every year, BC Dairy farmers fund Mini Food Grants to support teachers using BC Dairy food and nutrition education programs in their classrooms.
+BC Dairy awards teachers with Mini Food Grants of $150 to purchase food for enhancing nutrition education efforts in the classroom.
 It’s wonderful to see how teachers find simple, yet creative, ways to inspire students to develop healthier eating habits.
-Despite teachers using readily available and common foods, many students are trying these foods for the first time in the classroom!

 Who can apply for a Mini Food Grant?

-BC teachers can apply if they have taken a workshop and are teaching the Grades K-1 Food Explorers program, the Grades 2-3 Food For Us! transition lesson plans, or the Grades 4-7 Passport to Health Living transition lesson plans during the 2021-2022 school year.
+BC teachers can apply if they have taken a workshop and are teaching the Food Explorers (kindergarten-grade 1), Food For Us!
+(Grades 2-3), Passport to Healthy Living transition lesson plans (Grades 4-7), or BC at the Table (Grades 7-12) programs during the school year.

-Do I need to order BCDA nutrition materials to be eligible?
+Do I need to order BC Dairy nutrition materials to be eligible?

-Yes, you need to have ordered or downloaded the corresponding materials for the school year in order to be eligible.
-All materials can be ordered through your new online ordering account.
-If you are unsure if you have an account or how to access it, please contact firstname.lastname@example.org.
+Yes, except for BC at the Table and Passport to Healthy Living, all BC Dairy food and nutrition education programs have hard copy materials that aid in the learning process for your students.
+All materials can be ordered through your online ordering account.
+If you are unsure if you have an account, or are unsure how to access it, please contact email@example.com and we will be happy to help!

 “It never ceases to amaze me how many children have never tried different kinds of berries [or] yogurt, …or [have] asked for seconds when we made fruit parfaits and zucchini crisps … The children and I have had a great year of food exploring.”